Diagnosis and Management of Atrial Fibrillation

 - Bridging

-- For all others, a brief interruption of therapy without bridging is considered safe
+- A brief interruption of therapy without bridging is considered safe for all others EXCEPT those with recent stroke|TIA

 - Anticoagulation with antiplatelet therapy

-- Patients with AF and recent coronary stenting who are on triple therapy (oral anticoagulant + aspirin + P2Y12 inhibitor) may be narrowed to double therapy (warfarin, dabigatran, or rivaroxaban + P2Y12 inhibitor) to reduce bleeding risk
+- Patients with AF and recent coronary stenting who are on triple therapy (oral anticoagulant + aspirin + P2Y12 inhibitor) may be narrowed to double therapy (warfarin| dabigatran| apixaban |rivaroxaban + P2Y12 inhibitor) to reduce bleeding risk

 Dosing